 Stroll down the Third Street commercial corridor and encounter delicious dining options, family-owned coffee shops, swinging jazz and blues clubs, beautiful murals painted by local artists, and decorative gardens tended by community residents, – all while basking in the warmest and sunniest weather in the city.

 The Bayview Merchants Association (BMA) has been a driving force behind economic development in the Bayview.
 Our Mission is to create a vibrant, safe and economically sustainable community by helping ALL Bayview businesses succeed.

-The Bayview Merchants’ Association was founded in 1925, when the Bayview-Hunters Point neighborhood was known to locals as “Butchertown” because of the high density of slaughterhouses in the area.
-The population was small, but a group of committed businesspeople came together in an effort to promote the merchants to the outside community and to provide a voice for their businesses to the local government.
+BMA was founded in 1925, when the neighborhood was known to locals as “Butchertown” because of the high density of slaughterhouses in the area.
+The population was small, but a group of committed business people came together in an effort to promote the merchants to the rest of San Francisco and to advocate for Bayview businesses to local government.

-Today, the Bayview Merchants’ Association continues its tradition as a powerful voice for small and local businesses in the Bayview-Hunters Point community.
-Bolstered by the 2005 opening of MUNI’s T line 3rd Street light rail, the Lennar development at the Hunters Point Shipyard and hundreds of other smaller-scale projects, Bayview-Hunters Point is undergoing an economic renaissance – and the BMA is working hard to ensure that its members benefit from the neighborhood’s rapid growth.
+Today, BMA continues its tradition as a powerful voice for local businesses in the Bayview.
+Bolstered by the 2005 opening of MUNI’s T line 3rd Street light rail, the development at the Hunters Point Shipyard and hundreds of other smaller-scale projects, Bayview is undergoing an economic renaissance – and BMA is working hard to ensure that its members benefit from the neighborhood’s rapid growth.